Hard Money Business Loan Options: The Essential Guide

 Hard money loans are predominantly used for flipping real estate properties, but small business owners can use these financing structures to support business growth.
 Some businesses might consider a hard money loan if they have real property to use as collateral but don’t have the credit score or credit history to qualify for a conventional business loan.

-While the lower qualifications are attractive, business loans often come with high rates and short repayment terms.
+While the lower qualifications are attractive, hard money business loans often come with high rates and short repayment terms.
 It also puts your assets at risk in the case of a default.
-In addition, hard money lenders are private financers and not subject to the same oversight and regulations as traditional business loan lenders.
+In addition, hard money lenders are private financiers and not subject to the same oversight and regulations as traditional business loan lenders.

 Even so, using a hard money loan as bridge financing for your business can make sense if you approach it with caution.
 This guide covers what you must know about hard money business loans so you can decide if it’s right for your company.